It's Rush Limbaugh and the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 Here it is, folks.

-The power given Congress to borrow money on credit of the United States is unqualified and vital to the government, and the binding quality of the promise of the United States is the essence of the credit pledged.
+And the binding quality of the promise of the United States is the essence of the credit pledged.

-Again, this was a case a bondholder wanted to be paid when his bond matured in gold.
+Again, this was a case where a bondholder wanted to be paid when his bond matured in gold.

 And the Supreme Court said the government pay him in whatever medium they damn well felt like as long as it was legal.